Privacy Policy

 IndexedDB(5 most recent) and optionally a folder you choose on your own disk (up to 30 daily snapshots) - API keys / authorization tokens for any service you configure — encrypted at rest with AES-256-GCM when you enable the passphrase option

-None of these are sent to getbased's website.
+None of these are sent to getbased's website by default.
 If you clear your browser storage, uninstall the app, or use the "Clear all data" action in Settings → Data, the data is gone from your device.

 4. Third-party services you choose